A Ham Radio Software Company Has Been Blacklisting Users For Leaving Negative Reviews

 Re: (Score:2)

-This is not a surprise (Score:2)
+This is not a surprise (Score:3, Insightful)

 Re: (Score:2)